 A discussion like that could deepen and expand the client relationship.

 Right.
 The advisor may ask: “What happens if you become disabled — go into a coma or develop Alzheimer’s — who’s going to take care of those accounts?”
 Then the client might say, “Maybe I shouldn’t be putting all of this on me.
 Maybe I can rely on my advisor more.”
 So now somebody else can manage those accounts if the client can no longer do so.
+Thus, addressing management of these assets should the client become incapacitated is part of a digital estate plan, too.

 Yes.
 When you’re 90, you may not be able to change your password and username and handle other problems if, say, your Home Depot account gets hacked.
 So somebody else needs to be able to do that for you.